Marlins vs. Giants Player Props Betting Odds

 Estrada Stats

-- Estrada has nine doubles, a triple, six home runs, nine walks and 16 RBI (53 total hits).
-He has stolen 11 bases.
+- Estrada has 54 hits with nine doubles, a triple, six home runs, nine walks and 16 RBI.
+He's also stolen 12 bases.

-- Estrada has hit safely in five straight games.
-In his last five games he is hitting .333 with two doubles, a triple, a walk and two RBI.
+- Estrada has picked up at least one hit in six straight games.
+During his last 10 outings he is hitting .209 with two doubles, a triple, a walk and two RBI.

 Estrada Recent Games